Four injured in lightning strike on Hayward area golf course

-Sawyer County Chief Deputy Sheriff Joe Sajdera reported that at 11:26 a.m.
-Tuesday, the Sawyer County Sheriff’s Communications Center received a 911 call reporting multiple people being struck by lightning at the Big Fish Golf Course.
+Sawyer County Chief Deputy Joe Sajdera reported that at 11:26 a.m.
+Tuesday, dispatchers received a 911 call reporting multiple people struck by lightning at the Big Fish Golf Course.
 They were reported to be on the fifth hole.

-Sawyer County deputies, Sawyer County EMS, Wisconsin State Patrol, LCO police, LCO tribal wardens Town of Hayward police and the Hayward Fire Department responded to the call.

-Responding units assisted four male golfers suffering from injuries received from a nearby lightning strike on the golf course, Sajdera said.
-The four were found alert, conscious and were transported by ambulances to a local hospital.

 Post a comment as